cm1195/AutoVirtualRobot/README.md

-# Virtual Robot Autuonomous Code
+# UHHS Virtual Robot Autonomous Code

+## Where is the code?

+Go to `.e/TeamCode/src/org/firstinspires/ftc/teamcode/`